 The six major life activity categories are:

-Contact your local Bureau of Developmental Disabilities Services (BDDS) Office and request an Application Packet to apply for the FSW.
-To locate your local Bureau of Developmental Disabilities Services (BDDS) Office, visit their website at https://www.in.gov/fssa/ddrs/4088.htm.
+There are three ways to access the application for Medicaid waiver services.
+You can contact your local Bureau of Developmental Disabilities Services (BDDS) Office and request an Application Packet to apply for the Family Supports waiver.
+To locate your local Bureau of Developmental Disabilities Services (BDDS) Office, visit their website at at https://www.in.gov/fssa/ddrs/4088.htm.
 The BDDS state office number is another resource for locating your local BDDS Office: 1-800-545-7763.

-The Application and all documents requested must be returned to the local BDDS Office.
-The Application can be submitted in person, by mail, or by fax.
-Other individuals and/or agency representatives can provide assistance to complete the application.
+The Application and two other forms must be returned to the local BDDS Office.
+The Application and other forms can be submitted in person, by mail, or by fax.
+Other individuals and/or agency representatives can provide help to complete the application.
 (See “Additional Information” section below.)

 After the Application is submitted to the local BDDS Office, intake staff from that office will determine eligibility and preliminary Level of Care (LOC). (** Make sure the “Level of Care Screening Instrument” (LOCSI) is administered by the BDDS Office.
-It must be administered for an eligible individual to be added to the Wait List.)
+It must be administered for an eligible individual, age six and above, to be added to the Wait List.)